 World of Stories aims to address some of the key challenges facing reading for pleasure in schools where budget constraints often mean investing in school libraries and librarians and buying new books is not an option.
 Research shows that reading for pleasure improves children’s ability to read, write and progress at school, as well as having a positive impact on their mental wellbeing and empathy.

 So far, we’ve worked with 225 primary schools, supporting them to transform their libraries and reading spaces into hubs of creativity and imagination.
-Now, we're looking for our next cohort of primary schools to transform.

 Love of reading is one of the reasons I went into teaching . . . this has motivated me and reminded me of what's important.

 From much-loved classics like Roald Dahl and Diary of a Wimpy Kid, to new voices

 100 books from our partner publishers

 Including from Barrington Stoke, Lantana and Knights Of.

 For participants, delivered by the National Literacy Trust

 Introducing schools to the power of audiobooks to reach children who struggle to read